kauanatomb/42-get_next_line/README.md

 ## 🚫 Forbidden

-- You are not allowed to use your libft in this project.
+- Not allowed to use libft in this project.
 - lseek() is forbidden.
 - Global variables are forbidden.